 \section{Discussion and conclusions}

-Both bulk and boundary of an isolated \lut wire shows suppression of \tdos for \lut parameter $K<1$, i.e. repulsive inter-electron interaction limit\cite{Fisher_Glazman}.
-The minimal modifications which could be added to the \lut model such that it leads to a deviation for the standard paradigm of \tdos suppression are {\it{(i)}} formation of junction of multiple \lut and {\it{(ii)}} switching on non-local density-density interaction in addition to the local ones.
-Introducing exotic quantum impurity into the \lut\cite{Latief} could also lead to \tdos enhancement but such a scenario is not the focus of the present manuscript.
-Junction of \lut wires is a well studied subject both theoretically and experimentally but the physical setting for motivating a non-local density-density interaction is not obvious.
-This lead us to consider the bi-layer quantum hall system which can naturally host such a model.
-In particular a bi-layer quantum Hall line junction\cite{Barkeshi} could be a possibility which allows all the four edge states participating at the junction (two from the top layer and two from the bottom layer) to come in close vicinity of each other hence leading to mutual interactions between them.
-Such system has been in discussion recently owing to the possibility of being a host to a localized parafermion zero modes.\cite{Barkeshi, Alicea2016, Sarma2015,Ebisu2017}.
-Also, there exists a long history in experimental realization of bi-layer quantum Hall system\cite{West1990, Eisentein, Shayegan, Eisentein1992}.
-Additionally, there has been significant experimental progress also in realizing Graphene bi-layer quantum Hall systems\cite{Geim,Abanin,Diankov,Koul,Maher,Kim}.
-These experimental progress indicates that the technology required for designing the proposal set-up may not be a farfetched one.
+Both the bulk and boundary of an isolated \lut wire show suppression of \tdos for \lut parameter $K<1$, i.e., the repulsive interelectron interaction limit \cite{Fisher_Glazman}.
+The minimal modifications which could be added to the \lut model such that it leads to a deviation for the standard paradigm of \tdos suppression are (i) formation of a junction of multiple \luts and (ii) switching on nonlocal density-density interaction in addition to the local ones.
+Introducing exotic quantum impurity into the \lut \cite{Latief} could also lead to \tdos enhancement, but such a scenario is not the focus of this paper.
+The junction of \lut wires is a well-studied subject both theoretically and experimentally, but the physical setting for motivating a nonlocal density-density interaction is not obvious.
+This leads us to consider the bilayer quantum Hall system, which can naturally host such a model.
+In particular, a bilayer quantum Hall line junction \cite{Barkeshi} could be a possibility which allows all the four edge states participating at the junction (two from the top layer and two from the bottom layer) to come in the close vicinity of each other hence leading to mutual interactions between them.
+Such a system has been in discussion recently owing to the possibility of being a host to localized parafermion zero modes \cite{Barkeshi, Alicea2016, Sarma2015,Ebisu2017}.
+Also, there exists a long history in the experimental realization of bilayer quantum Hall systems \cite{West1990, Eisentein, Shayegan, Eisentein1992,Ensslin, Jun_Zhu}.
+Additionally, there has been significant experimental progress also in realizing graphene bilayer quantum Hall systems \cite{Geim,Abanin,Diankov,Kou,Maher,Kim}.
+This experimental progress indicates that the technology required for designing the proposed setup may not be a far-fetched one.